-South Essex Partnership University NHS Foundation Trust (SEPT) provide community health, mental health and learning disability services for a population of approx 2.5 million people throughout Bedfordshire, Essex, Luton and Suffolk.
+South Essex Partnership University NHS Foundation Trust (SEPT) provide community health, mental health and learning disability services for a population of approx 2.5 million people throughout Bedfordshire, Essex and Luton.

 Growing to one of the largest Foundation Trust’s in the country we are proud to have kept our patients at the very heart of all that we do, delivering safe, high quality services within the NHS.